neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_OpenVibe_Docker_Readme.md

 ## Setting up OpenVIBE with Docker Compose

-With Docker and Docker Compose installed for Ubuntu, first extract openvibe-freeeeg32.tar.gz to the same folder.
+With Docker and Docker Compose installed for Ubuntu, in the OpenVIBE folder from this repo, first extract openvibe-freeeeg32.tar.gz to somewhere (the same folder as the .tar.gz file is fine).

 Now open this extracted openvibe-freeeeg32 folder and right click and select Open Terminal.